comfuture/nuxt3-fastapi/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt3 with fastapi backend

 We recommend to look at the [documentation](https://v3.nuxtjs.org).